-- Rookie William Byron, Elliott’s Hendrick teammate, finished eighth, earning back-to-back top ten finishes for the first time in his Cup career after a sixth-place finish at Pocono last week.
+- Rookie William Byron, Elliott’s Hendrick teammate, finished eighth, earning back-to-back top ten finishes for the first time in his Cup career.
+He finished sixth at Pocono last week.

-- Winner of the other road course race in Sonoma, CA in June, Truex was able to coast across the finish line to finish second.
+- Winner of the other road course race at Sonoma in June, Truex was able to coast across the finish line to finish second.
 Joe Gibbs Racing Toyotas rounded out the top five, as Kyle Busch, Daniel Suarez, and Erik Jones finished behind the leaders.